-Peggy has worked in development for Seattle-area educational nonprofits for over 6 years after 11 years at Microsoft, with a focus on internal marketing, communication and training.
+After eleven years at Microsoft with a focus on internal marketing, communication, and training, Peggy has now worked in development for Seattle-area educational nonprofits for more than six years.
 She holds a BA in French from the University of Washington.

 Store and Design Manager

 Justin has worked as a designer for over a decade and has 15 years experience in the niche retail industry.
 He has taken performance production and art classes at Cornish College of the Arts and Everett Community College.

 A senior at Ballard High School, Melat has been participating in 826 Seattle events since 2005.
 She plays tennis and is active in Ballard High’s Academy of Finance.
 She also mentors incoming freshman through her school's Link Crew.

 Humaira received her MBA in marketing from the University of Hartford, CT and a Bachelors of Commerce from Hailey College of Commerce in Pakistan.
 Before coming to 826 Seattle, she worked for the Lupus Foundation for nine years.
 She can communicate in English, Urdu, Punjabi, and Hindi.

 With a BS in Journalism from Bowling Green State University, Alaina has worked both in and out of newsrooms as a reporter, photographer, graphic designer and editor.
 Before joining the staff, she volunteered at both 826 Seattle and 826 Chicago.

 A graduate of Carleton College with a BA in Religion, Joe has worked as a writing teacher and camp counselor for kids of all ages.
 He is the author of Northwest Brewing Magazine's popular "Ales and Trails" column.